 It is inevitable that the publication of a biography prompts new material to appear.
 Just after I published Robert Aickman: An Attempted Biography in 2022, two more of the subject’s ex-girlfriends got in touch with me, and I discovered letters from yet another.
-I know that each friendship was in itself unique, but a trajectory was followed similar to others I had already encoutered (Robert swearing undying love but refusing to make any commitment, and then being heartbroken when the relationship languished).
+I know that each friendship was in itself unique, but a trajectory was followed similar to others I had already encountered (Robert swearing undying love but refusing to make any commitment, and then being heartbroken when the relationship languished).

 In the case of my new biography of Lobsang Rampa, an interesting letter has just come to light—one which I would certainly have included.
 (Discovered by Liz Hodgkinson, to whom, thank you!)
 It was written by Rampa in August 1950 when he was using the name Carl Ku’an.
 The headed notepaper he used states that he was: